fingertipz/First-Rep/README.md

 If you happen to see this let me know if I could have done something better or any improvements.
 This is the first project I have created on my own.
 In my first repository ever on github.
 And the first code I have shared anywhere.
-Any tips, resources anyone may offer is appreciated.
+Any tips or resources anyone may offer is appreciated.